activeviam/mac/docs/getting_started.md

 # Memory Analysis Cube

-The Memory Analysis Cube (MAC) is an ActivePivot project that aims to provide the necessary tools to explore and analyze the data consumption from any other ActivePivot application, starting from ActivePivot 5.8 onward.
+The Memory Analysis Cube (MAC) is an Atoti project that aims to provide the necessary tools to explore and analyze the data consumption from any other Atoti Server application, starting from Atoti Server 5.8 onward.

-The project is built as a standalone Spring Boot jar file with an embedded ActiveUI application available on `localhost:9092` by default.
+The project is built as a standalone Spring Boot jar file with an embedded Atoti UI application available on `localhost:9092` by default.

 ## Main Features